 This account is a boon for crafty family history projects, research tips and more.
 Explore boards for ideas on genealogy scrapbooks, family history websites, DIY family history games, greeting cards and much more.

 Instead of simply labeling boards “photo crafts” or “scrapbooking,” this account builds its boards around a certain theme.
 For example, users can find pins on family history postcards in the “Connections” board, or family reunion checklists in the “Celebrations” board.
-There’s a lot to explore over at Fuzzy Ink, and you’re sure to find some great new ideas.
+There’s a lot to explore, and you’re sure to find some great new ideas.

 Pinterest is great for crafts and inspiration, but it is also useful for quick visual references (not to mention a powerful search engine for images).
 This account is a good example, sharing photos of historical clothing items in its Fashion History boards.